allegro/allegro.tech/_posts/2018-04-24-Spring-WebMvcTest-with-Spock.md

 }
 ```

 We tell Spring Web to validate incoming request body (`@Valid` annotation on function argument).
-This, however, will not work without an additional post-processor in Spring Configuration:
+If you are using Spring Boot 1.4.x then this will not work without an additional post-processor in Spring Configuration:

 ```java
 @SpringBootApplication